Fitzgerald-Porthmouth-Koenigsegg/Plangothic-Project/README.en.md

 There are also many other people who have supported and participated in the project.
 We would like to thank them.

 ## License
 This font is derived from Source Han Sans and released under the SIL Open Font License.
 See [LICENSE.txt](LICENSE.txt) for details.

-All the fonts under the project can be used by any individual, enterprise or team for free.
-Please note that it is strictly forbidden to use the reserved names "Plangothic" and "遍黑" when making modified versions, and the modified versions must be released under the SIL Open Font License.
+You can:

+- Free use, including commercial use, without payment, notification, or identification of the original author.
+- Share font files freely and install them on any software or device.
+- On this basis, the work shall be modified or re-created.
+However, the name "Plangothic" and "遍黑" shall not be used for the second modified work.
+The second modified version shall also be published in SIL Open Font Licenses.

+Any individual, enterprise, team, etc. who uses, copies, modifies, distributes this font or conducts any behavior conforming to the provisions of the SIL Open Font License, and the recipient who uses, downloads, or exercises the rights specified in the contract, shall be deemed to have agreed to comply with all the provisions of the SIL Open Font License by default.

-It is strictly prohibited for any individual, enterprise or team to sell the font file (including but not limited to selling the font file separately, bundling it with other fonts, or asking for payment to use the font, etc.).
+It is strictly prohibited for any individual, enterprise, or team to sell the font file (including but not limited to selling the font file separately, bundling it with other fonts, or asking for payment to use the font, etc.).
 If you have paid for this font, please report immediately and assist the relevant judicial authorities if necessary.

 ## FAQ
 **Q1**: Why are there two font files for Plangothic?